 - 1. Support existing Santa Cruz County efforts to update Groundwater Recharge Maps that identify primary groundwater recharge zones SqCWD and CWD continue to support Santa Cruz County efforts to update these maps.
 The County has updated primary groundwater recharge maps using electronic GIS data on soils and geology.
 The County also has soil information to assist with identifying secondary recharge areas as needed. - 2.
 Support PVWMA's efforts to optimize recharge and recovery, and develop an ASR (Aquifer Storage and Retrieval) Project in the Aromas Red Sands PVWMA has developed and is operating its Harkins Slough Aquifer Storage and Recovery (ASR) Project.
 This ASR project involves seasonal percolation of diverted Harkins Slough water into the Harkins Slough recharge basin for storage until the irrigation season, when it is extracted and delivered to the Coastal Distribution System (CDS) for distribution.
 The construction of the Harkins Slough diversion structure and recharge basin was completed in Fall 2001.
 The project has operated every year since 2002.
-Between 2002 and 2009, 5,036 acre feet of water have been diverted from Harkins Slough and pumped to the percolation pond.
-Recovery wells have extracted 1,132 acre feet of diverted water for distribution in the CDS.
-The remaining water that is not recovered recharges the Alluvial and Aromas Red Sands aquifers.
-Ongoing geophysical studies are meant to provide data to help understand the hydrologic structure that controls recharge recovery.
-SqCWD and CWD wrote letters of support for PVWMA's successful Local Grant Assistance (AB303) grant application to study the recharge processes beneath the pond with the goal of gaining better understanding of the fate of percolated water. - 3.
+Between 2002 and 2010, 5,940 acre feet of water have been diverted from Harkins Slough and pumped to the percolation pond.
+Recovery wells have extracted nearly 1,300 acre feet of diverted water for distribution in the CDS.
+The remaining water is left to recharge the Alluvial and Aromas Red Sands aquifers.
+Ongoing studies being performed by the University of California, Santa Cruz (hydrogeology), and Stanford University (geophysics) are meant to provide data to help understand the hydrologic structure that controls recharge and recovery.
+SqCWD and CWD wrote letters of support for PVWMA's successful Local Grant Assistance (AB303) grant application to study the recharge processes beneath the pond with the goal of gaining better understanding of the fate of percolated water.
+The study, called the Harkins Slough Project Re-Operation Feasibility Study began in 2010 with the installation of three new monitoring wells and is expected to continue through at least 2012. - 3.
 Support future efforts to characterize recharge areas within the Soquel-Aptos area